jtolj/simple-blade-heroicons/README.md

 ## Usage

-Icons can be included in blade templates by making use of the anonymous components that have been generated.
+Icons can be included in Blade templates by making use of the anonymous components that have been generated.

 You can see a list of available icons at [https://heroicons.com/](https://heroicons.com/).